 This means that the investor signs the lease.
-The tenant, not the owner, is responsible for the taxes, the insurance and the maintenance for the duration of the lease.
-When looking at real estate and having a hands-off approach, there is nothing better than having a corporate tenant that will guaranty the lease and pay all the carrying costs.
+The tenant, not the owner, is responsible for the taxes, insurance, and maintenance for the duration of the lease.
+When looking at real estate and having a hands-off approach, there is nothing better than having a corporate tenant that will guarantee the lease and pay all the carrying costs.

 Diversification On Location

 Diversification on location and corporate client is very important.
 This post stems from a conversation that I had with my Aunt.
 I had to write about it.
 My Aunt has a theory that everything is moving online.
-Amazon, or the Amazon’s of the world, are crushing the individual retailers.
+Amazon, or the Amazon of the world, is crushing individual retailers.

 Take a look at your buying habits.
 Who remembers Sam Goddy or Radio Shack?
 What happened? iTunes and Amazon.
 How is Amazon changing Home goods?
 Is Amazon changing Best Buy?
 Do you feel that Amazon is changing Walmart and Walgreens?

-My Aunt’s theory is that she believes the old school shopping malls.
+My Aunt’s theory is that she believes in the old school shopping malls.
 The malls where all the stores are under one roof.
 Where everything is facing inward and you remember walking around them as a teen and “hanging out”.
-Most have a central hallway of sorts, either one-story or two.
+Most have a central hallway of sorts, either one story or two.
 She believes these types of properties are going away.

-The structures will stay, but their existing function of retail space will be replaced by a new, “micro manufacturing community”.
-Multiple storefronts will turn into small manufacturing facilities, or storage units, for individual companies who want to have a retail and shipping location but also could double as a store front.
-They have the parking lot for the trucks.
+The structures will stay, but their existing function of retail space will be replaced by a new, “micro-manufacturing community”.
+Multiple storefronts will turn into small manufacturing facilities, or storage units, for individual companies who want to have a retail and shipping location but also could double as a storefront.
+They have a parking lot for the trucks.
 The buildings have the warehouse docs for the distributions.
-The property even has individual gates that can be blocked in order to store product.
+The property even has individual gates that can be blocked in order to store products.
 I think she is on to something.

 DIY Spaces Where People Can Gather to Create, Invent & Learn

-If you look at the makerspace movement, defined here: “Makerspaces, sometimes also referred to as hackerspaces, hackspaces, and fablabs are creative, DIY spaces where people can gather to create, invent, and learn.
-In libraries they often have 3D printers, software, electronics, craft and hardware supplies and tools, and more”, would allow for a transformation of this old dead type of real estate.
+If you look at the maker space movement, defined here: “Makerspaces, sometimes also referred to as hackerspaces, hackspaces, and fablabs are creative, DIY spaces where people can gather to create, invent, and learn.
+In libraries, they often have 3D printers, software, electronics, craft and hardware supplies, and tools, and more”, which would allow for a transformation of this old-dead type of real estate.

-Look at the long-term view of the triple net lease of a brick and mortar store.
+Look at the long-term view of the triple net lease of a brick-and-mortar store.
 I think the only survivors in that space are going to be the ones that offer services.
-For example doctors offices, dentists, and gyms.
-The spaces where people need to go to see somebody or physically do something, and not to simply purchase products.
+For example doctors’ offices, dentists, and gyms.
+The spaces where people need to go to see somebody or physically do something, and not simply purchase products.

 As you look at building out your real estate portfolio, you may want to consider this.